Environmental Public Health Tracking: Air Quality Data

 • Ozone

 The science that links air pollution to health and disease is complex.
-We do not suggest that you use Wisconsin Tracking data to look for specific links between your health and your environment.
+We do not suggest that you use our data to look for specific links between your health and your environment.
 This is because a number of factors – such as time and other exposures – can be important.
-The data on our public data portal only provide a general level of pollution for different regions of Wisconsin over longer periods of time.
-As such, these data cannot be used to assess your personal risk.
+Our data only provides a general level of pollution for different regions of Wisconsin over longer periods of time.
+For that reason, these data cannot be used to assess your personal risk.
 These data can tell you if the level of air pollution in your area of the state is changing over time.

 Air quality data details